Pi Cluster Documentation

 # wait till snapshot finish

-# Unfreeze POD's filesystem
+# Unfreeze POD filesystem

 kubectl exec pod -- app_unfreeze_command